alexa-games/litexa/docs/README.md

 ## Does Litexa handle Alexa feature X?

-Check out [The Book](/book/) for features that Litexa has value added syntax for.
+Check out [The Book](/book/) to find Alexa features that Litexa supports with unique syntax.
 Don't see something you want to use?
-No sweat, Litexa lets you write your own directives from scratch, and whitelist incoming event names.
+No sweat, Litexa has syntax to let you emit any arbitrary directive, and accept any incoming event, so no Alexa feature is inaccessible.
+Have a great idea for new Litexa syntax?
+Let us know!

 </FAQuestion>